nascentt/CapShift/README.md

 Credit to HansBKK for the suggestion.

 # Autohotkey
 This is an AutoHotkey Script.
-To create an executable from it download AutoHotkey from autohotkey.com and use AHK2EXE to compile it into IdleLock.exe
+To create an executable from it download AutoHotkey from autohotkey.com and use AHK2EXE to compile it into CAPShift.exe